 She's done a little bit of everything since leaving Goliad, Texas.
 Morgan has B.A.s in Government and History from The University of Texas at Austin, and a M.A. in U.S. Western History from The University of New Mexico.
 She moved to Idaho in 2005 to intern at Silver Creek Preserve.
 A three-month internship turned into a permanent stay.
 She has worked as a fly-fishing guide and in non-profits, in the Wood River Valley.

 In 2009, Morgan returned to craft, first working with textiles before beginning leather work and shoemaking.
 She attended Penland School of Crafts in 2013 and 2014.
-Idaho Commission on the Arts has awarded her with four grants and participated in the 2017-2018 Traditional Arts Apprenticeship Program with master Seth Teichert, in MacKay.
+Idaho Commission on the Arts has awarded her with four grants and she participated in the 2017-2018 Traditional Arts Apprenticeship Program with master Seth Teichert, in MacKay.

 Morgan builds custom cowboy boots, shoes, sandals, and leather goods in her Hailey, Idaho, workshop.
 From baby moccasins to portfolios, and fashion sandals to cowboy boots, Morgan creates each item by hand.
-She starts with custom patterns, and the highest quality leather, to create the perfectly fit shoe, or an accessory built to last a lifetime.
+She starts with custom patterns, and the highest quality leather, to create the perfectly fit cowboy boot, or an accessory built to last a lifetime.